-If you just ate a large meal thirty minutes ago and you are obsessing over the thought of an ice cream cone, chances are you aren’t feeling physical hunger and instead you are feeling emotional hunger.
+If you just ate a large meal thirty minutes ago and you are obsessing over the thought of ice cream, chances are you aren’t feeling physical hunger and instead you are feeling emotional hunger.

-It is important to know the difference between the two types of hunger as emotional eating can affect many different aspects of your life with one of the most obvious being your weight.
+It is important to know the difference between the two types of hunger.
+Emotional eating can affect many different aspects of your life with one of the most obvious being your weight.

 How Emotional Eating Affects Your Weight

-The reason that you are more likely to gain weight is that when you are eating in response to emotions, you are choosing foods known as comfort foods.
+The reason that you are more likely to gain weight is that when you are eating in response to emotions, choosing foods known as comfort foods.

-Comfort foods are foods that are typically high in calories, sugar, fat, and carbohydrates and hold little or no nutritional value, such as ice cream, chocolate, French fries, chips, pizza, and cookies.
+Comfort foods are foods that are typically high in calories, sugar, fat, and carbohydrates.
+They hold little or no nutritional value, such as ice cream, chocolate, French fries, chips, pizza, and cookies.

 Comfort foods can also include meals from your childhood that you had at family gatherings, or were made for you when you had a bad day or were feeling sick.

-Not all comfort foods are unhealthy, however, as a general rule, the foods that are reached for to help cope with emotions tend to be less healthy than the foods we eat at meals to help nourish our bodies.
+Not all comfort foods are unhealthy.
+As a general rule, the foods that help cope with emotions tend to be less healthy than the foods we eat to nourish our bodies.